agrewal707/wiflx/README.md

 WiFLX is Layer-2 PHY/MAC point-to-multipoint wireless data system that operates on licensed frequency bands in FDD mode using generic TX/RX capable software defined radio (SDR) hardware.
-In particular, it has been developed to operate with PlutoSDR.
+In particular, it has been developed to operate with (as well as on) PlutoSDR.
 It implements poll-based MAC loosely based on point co-ordinated function (PCF) mode of IEEE 802.11 MAC and uses OFDM modem from liquid-dsp for PHY operation.
-It implements air-time fairness scheduler based on concepts from FQ_CODEL packet scheduler including use of FQ_CODEL algorithm on traffic flows themselves to achieve fairness between flows and to reduce latency by controlling queuing delay.
+It implements air-time fairness based on concepts from FQ_CODEL packet scheduler including use of FQ_CODEL algorithm on traffic flows themselves to achieve fairness between flows and use of CODEL on flow queues to reduce latency by controlling queuing delay.

 Design
 ----